compositjs/compositjs/docs/site/route-definitions.md

 ## services

-In this section, contains the information of services to be executed when the request identifies this route.
-Multiple services can be defined in single route and composit JS support multi-level services also.
+In this section, contains the list of services to be executed when the request identifies the route.
+Multiple services can be defined for a single route and composit JS support multi-level services also.
+For more please read [here](services-route-definition.md).

 ## output

 In this section, contains the information of output format from the route.
 Once all services executed, composit JS will respond to the client based on the information from output section.
+For more please read [here](output.md).